-Unfortunately this will no longer be able to take place as a physical exhibition.
-The Making of a Pageant will be presented as an online series of articles, virtual talks and podcast.
+It wasn’t possible for this to take place as a physical exhibition.
+The Making of a Pageant is presented as an online series of articles, virtual talks and a podcast: https://arbroathfestival.com/blog/

 The Making of a Pageant 1947-2005 celebrates the community effort behind the extraordinary Arbroath Abbey Pageant and Procession that took place 18 times between 1947 – 2005.